MarcoKnoesel/powerSupplyControl/README.md

 Inside these files, you can choose an arbitrary name for your devices.
 (In particular, the names don't need to be identical with the host names of the devices.)
 Note that your choice defines the name tag of the data submitted to InfluxDB.
 For the data from the HV supply, an underscore followed by the channel number will be appended to the name tag.

+The order of the power supplies in the dropdown menues of the LV and HV webpages will be the same as in `LVDefinitions.py` and `HVDefinitions.py`, respectively.

 ## Start and Stop the Program